sslotsky/apothecary/README.md

 }
 ```

-Now this component will be updated every time an action is dispatched to the store.
+Now this component will be updated every time a mutator is dispatched to the store.

 #### UI Bindings

 If you are using React, you can download `react-apothecary` to bind to the UI layer.
 This manages subscriptions to
-the store and provides a mechanism to easily inject state and actions into your components, very similar to how it's
+the store and provides a mechanism to easily inject state and mutators into your components, very similar to how it's
 done in `react-redux`.
 Here's a simple and complete example:

 ```javascript